clj-commons/seesaw/README.md

       :mouse-clicked (fn [e] ... do something ...)
       :mouse-entered (fn [e] ... do something ...)
       :mouse-exited  (fn [e] ... do something ...))

+Note that these same arguments to be given to the `:listen` property when the widget is constructed.

 See `seesaw.events/add-listener` for more details.